parrt/msds689/projects/iforest/iforest.md

 select features rather than random feature 5%

-Here are the algorithms from the Liu *et al* paper:
+For your convenience, here are the algorithms extracted from the Liu *et al* paper:

 <img src="images/iForest.png" width="350">